chanynprc/techdoc/docs/database/p_architecture_db_sys.md

-## Architecture of a Database System笔记
+## Architecture of a Database System

 ### Relational Query Processor